n3tsurge/smells-phishy/README.md

 -	Detects tracking pixels
 -	Detects Base Striker attacks
 -	Detects Executive spoofing
--	Detects suspicious subjects
+-	Detects suspicious subjects (Using SwiftFilter terms)
--	Detects suspicious phrases
+-	Detects suspicious phrases (Using SwiftFilter terms)
--	Detects suspicious patterns
+-	Detects suspicious patterns (Using SwiftFilter terms)
--	Detects subject encoding
--	Detects Gmail protection methods as an indicator
 -	Detects URL shorteners
     - Will unwrap shortened URLs to find the true destination
--	Detects rewrapped URLs
+-	Detects rewrapped URLs (e.g. Websense URL rewrapping)
     - Will unwrap the wrapped URls too find the true destination
 -	Detects Reply To mistmatches
 -	Screenshots all URLs for a snapshot of what the site looks like

 ## Coming Soon

--	DMARC/DKIM validation
--	Parallel processing of e-mails
-- Wild Fire sandbox posts

 ## Installation